Ahoy matey! Thinking of visiting Kernow?

 5. The Lost Gardens of Heligan

 The Lost Gardens of Heligan is a paradise where nature and artistry intertwine.
-Nestled in a hidden valley, the gardens whisper tales of the past through their vibrant blooms, ancient trees, and whimsical sculptures draped in emerald moss.
-Whether you're captivated by the exotic plant collection, the Victorian gardens, or the playful wildlife, Heligan invites you to lose yourself in its beauty and wonder, making every visit feel like a journey into a fairytale, provided you have an NUS card, that is.
-Without it, tickets are £14.50 (ouch!), but with how expansive the grounds are, it could take days to explore every corner, making the price worthwhile—especially for nature lovers who can manage a few hours without Wi-Fi and appreciate boundless beauty and countless trees...
-You could always borrow a student and pay just £8.50!
+Nestled in a hidden valley, the gardens whisper tales of the past through their vibrant blooms, ancient trees, and whimsical sculptures cloaked in emerald moss.
+Heligan invites you to lose yourself in its beauty and wonder, making every visit feel like a journey into a fairytale, provided you have an NUS card, that is.
+Without it, tickets are £14.50 (ouch!), but with how expansive the grounds are, it could take days to explore every corner, making the price worth every penny!
+Or...
+You could always "borrow" a student and pay just £8.50!

-Try: A homemade Cheese & Onion pasty at the Heligan Kitchen CafĂ©.
+Try: A homemade Cheese & Onion pasty at the Heligan Kitchen Café.